Eri9898/Network-File-Shares-and-Permissions/README.md

 </p>
 <br />
 <img src="https://imgur.com/3ttGgGA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/></p>
 4b.
-The "Read Access" folder will only have reading access available for Domain Users.To do that go to DC.
+The "Read Access" folder will only have reading access available for Domain Users.
+To do that go to DC.
 Right click on "read access" folder>go to properties>sharing and click share button.
 <br />
 </p>
 <br />